mss423/mss423.github.io/_pages/about.md

 I am currently a *PhD student in Applied Mathematics at the University of Maryland*, working with [Professor MohammadTaghi Hajiaghayi](http://www.cs.umd.edu/~hajiagha/).
 I am mainly interested in approximate algorithms, auction / mechanism design, and game theoretic problems with work published at *NeurIPS '22, AAAI '23, and AAMAS '23*.

 I did my *undergraduate studies in Mathematics with minors in Biological and Cognitive Sciences at Cornell University*.
 Between my undergraduate and graduate schooling, I worked as a post-graduate *research associate at Yale University's School of Medicine* in the field of computational neuroscience with [Dr. Hal Blumenfeld](https://medicine.yale.edu/profile/hal_blumenfeld/).
 My research focused on the applications of machine learning and data science approaches to EEG and fMRI in an effort to better understand and treat absence epilepsy.
-This work has appeared at multiplie *American Epilepsy Society (AES)* meetings and been published in the journals *NeuroImage* as well as *Annals of Clinical and Translational Neurology*.
+This work has appeared at multiplie *American Epilepsy Society (AES)* meetings and been published in the journals *NeuroImage* as well as *Annals of Clinical and Translational Neurology (ACTN)*.

 ---